hyphacoop/handbook/How-we-work/initiatives.md

 Contains core business activities for sustaining Hypha's virtual office.

 ### Finance
-**Responsible for:** Stewarding the financial sustainability of the organization, ensuring that a clear picture of the organization’s financial status is available.
+**Responsibilities:** Stewarding the financial sustainability of the organization, ensuring that a clear picture of the organization’s financial status is available.
 **Tasks:** Establishing accounting practices, maintaining financial accounts, processing invoices, expenses, and payroll, and creating reports on our financial statements and tax obligations.

-📅 Calls: As needed

 👪 Squad Members: Yurko (lead), Dante, Rachael

 ✅ Tasks: GitHub board > [`finance` label][l-fin]

 ### Infrastructure
-**Responsible for:** Managing technical infrastructure and providing technical support for our organization’s internal tools and services.
+**Responsibilities:** Managing technical infrastructure and providing technical support for our organization’s internal tools and services.
-**Tasks:** Maintaining servers, configuring tools such as Google Workspace,
+**Tasks:** Maintaining servers, configuring tools such as Google Workspace and Slack.

-📅 Calls: As needed

 👪 Squad Members: Yurko (lead), Elon

 ✅ Tasks: GitHub board > [`infrastructure` label][l-inf]

 ### Operations
-**Responsible for:** Managing and overseeing day-to-day operational activities and processes, creating and refining org-wide policies and processes.
+**Responsibilities:** Managing and overseeing day-to-day operational activities and processes, creating and refining org-wide policies and processes.
 **Tasks:** Creating, reviewing, signing contracts; creating and documenting workplace policies; planning and executing org-wide events such as our Annual Retreat, AGM, and other internal-focused meetings such as All-Hands; supporting practice areas in operational tasks such as hiring.

-📅 Calls: Biweekly

 👪 Squad Members: Ben (lead), Lexa, Rachael

 ✅ Tasks: GitHub board > [`operations` label][l-ops]

 ### Strategy / Opportunities
-**Responsible for:** Defining the organization’s overall strategy and approach to business.
+**Responsibilities:** Defining the organization’s overall strategy and approach to business.
-**Tasks:** Identifying and seeking out new opportunities for business growth and development
+**Tasks:** Identifying and seeking out new opportunities for business growth and development.

-📅 Calls: Weekly

 👪 Squad Members: Andi (lead), Udit, Ben, Mauve

 ✅ Tasks: GitHub board > [`opportunities` label][l-opp]

 <!-- Links: Important -->